jogeter/jogeter.github.io/README.md

 # jogeter.github.io

-This is a learnign site for Jogeter.
+This is a learning site for Jogeter.